There are four research laboratories; Seismological Observation, Ocean Bottom Seismology and Tsunami, Volcano Physics, and Subsurface Structure.

 Seismological Observation (website)

-We carry out seismic, geodetic and tsunami observations by installing seismometers, GPS, strainmeters, tiltmeters and tide gauges.
-We investigate physical mechanisms of earthquake occurrence around Hokkaido area as well as all over the world by analyzing those observed seismic, geodetic and tsunami data.
+We conduct seismic, geodetic, and tsunami observations by installing seismometers, GPS, strainmeters, tiltmeters, and tide gauges.
+We investigate the physical mechanisms of earthquake occurrence around the Hokkaido area as well as all over the world by analyzing the observed seismic, geodetic, and tsunami data.

 |TAKAHASHI Hiroaki Professor / Dr.Sci.

 2. Development of earthquake, tsunami, and volcanic eruption early warning system

 3. Plate motion and seismo-tectonics in northeastern Asia

 |KATSUMATA Kei Associate Professor / Dr.Sci.

 2. Seismic tomography and velocity structures

 3. Crustal stress field and active fault earthquakes